Mayoral elections in Manchester, New Hampshire, in the 20th century: 1961

-The 1961 Manchester, New Hampshire mayoral election was held on November 7, 1961 to elect the mayor of Manchester, New Hampshire.
+The 1961 Manchester, New Hampshire, mayoral election was held on November 7, 1961, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Republican nominee John C. Mongan, who defeated Democratic nominee Roger E. Brassard.

 The election was the first to be run by new rules which saw the shift back to partisan municipal elections, after the past four mayoral elections had been nonpartisan.

 Mongan had earlier run in the previous 1959 mayoral election.

 Mongan's victory was a surprise upset victory.
 At the time, the city was overwhelmingly Democratic-leaning (with Democrats being believed to outnumber Republicans by a 2–1 margin).

 1963

-The 1963 Manchester, New Hampshire mayoral election was held on November 5, 1963, to elect the mayor of Manchester, New Hampshire.
+The 1963 Manchester, New Hampshire, mayoral election was held on November 5, 1963, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Democratic nominee Roland S. Vallee, who defeated incumbent Republican mayor John C. Mongan.
 Vallee won by a roughly 2,200 vote margin.

 1965

-The 1965 Manchester, New Hampshire mayoral election was held on November 3, 1965, to elect the mayor of Manchester, New Hampshire.
+The 1965 Manchester, New Hampshire, mayoral election was held on November 3, 1965, to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of Democratic incumbent Roland S. Vallee, who defeated Republican nominee Paul M. Martel.
 Vallee won by a 4,838 margin of victory.

 1967

-The 1967 Manchester, New Hampshire mayoral election was held on November 8, 1967, to elect the mayor of Manchester, New Hampshire.
-It saw the election of Republican Roland S. Vallee to a second nonconsecutive term, unseating incumbent two-term Democratic mayor Roland S. Vallee.
+The 1967 Manchester, New Hampshire, mayoral election was held on November 8, 1967, to elect the mayor of Manchester, New Hampshire.
+It saw the election of Republican John C. Mongan to a second nonconsecutive term, unseating incumbent two-term Democratic mayor Roland S. Vallee.
 Mongan's victory was regarded to be an upset.

 In the initial count, Mongan won by a merely 37 vote margin, and Vallee requested a recount.
 After the recount, Mongan's margin of victory increased to 51 votes.
 Vallee conceded.
-After the recount, mayor-elect Mongan did admit that he believed that there had been balloting irregularities, but also stated the did not want to "burden the taypayers with the cost of another recount".
+After the recount, mayor-elect Mongan did admit that he believed that there had been balloting irregularities, but also stated the did not want to "burden the taxpayers with the cost of another recount".

 Vallee's loss was attributed to allegations that he had manipulated lower tax assessments on his own buildings.

 Mongan and Vallee had previously faced each other four years earlier in the 1963 mayoral race.

 1969

-The 1969 Manchester, New Hampshire mayoral election was held on November 4, 1969, to elect the mayor of Manchester, New Hampshire.
+The 1969 Manchester, New Hampshire, mayoral election was held on November 4, 1969, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Republican Harry Pariseau, defeating Democratic nominee Roland S. Vallee (a former mayor of the city).
 Incumbent Republican mayor John C. Mongan had lost renomination to Pariseau in the Republican primary.